JonahBraun/debs-recipes/_posts/2015-02-08-ChickenPaprika.md

 category: poultry

 ---
+This recipe has been adapted from an old McCormick Spices Around the World Cookbook.
+It has been a family favorite for years.
 Excellent with hot buttered noodles.

 - 1 3 lb chicken cut into pieces, skin on
 - ¼ c flour